oceanprotocol/ocean.py/READMEs/simple-remote.md

 ### Create Infura account (One-Time)

 You'll need to point to a remote blockchain node to send txs to.
 Infura is convenient.
 Therefore, if you haven't already:
-- In your browser, [Go to Infura](https://infura.io), and sign up to get an Infura project id.
+- [Go to Infura webpage](https://infura.io), and sign up to get an Infura project id.

 ### Create Config File for Services